bashanov/yii2-react-webpack-babel-docker/README.md

 Dockerized: nginx, php7.3 (with nodejs 12.5 and composer inside), mailtrap

-Use may use the repo to set up environment in few minutes
+You may use the repo to set up environment in few minutes
 Run docker-compose to up services
 ```bash
 $ docker-compose up -d